contao/docs/docs/dev/framework/page-controllers.md

 which is defined in the back end, or its configured `path` - or even a combination of both!

-For instance, with the following annotation:
+For instance, with the following annotation and the default `.html` URL suffix:

 ```php
 /**